bhartman21/CodeTracker/README.md

 **CodeTracker – Disability Edition** pulls and displays your:

-- ✅ Service-connected conditions
-- ✅ Current rating percentages
+- ✅ View your combined VA disability rating
+- ✅ See your full list of service-connected conditions
-- ✅ Diagnostic Codes of claimed disabilities
+- ✅ Obtain your Diagnostic Codes used to rate the disabilities
-- ✅ Static vs non-static status
+- ✅ Monitor claim progress and decision dates
-- ✅ List of claims filed
+- ✅ View a list of any appeals you've filed
+- ✅ View and Download your decision letters (and others)
+- ✅ Refresh your data instantly
-- ✅ Links to all claims JSON data
+- ✅ 100% client-side, no data tracking

 It simplifies your VA disability data into a clear, readable format — all from your browser.